Information about Tunisia

 The main purpose of marriage is the production and raising of children (and the prevention of non-marital sexual intercourse), thus enlarging the family community and maintaining the modesty of the society.
 A marriage is , in Tunisia, also the only legal and socially accepted option for two people to be together with a non-related person of the opposite sex.

 Spousal violence in Tunisia is not part of the law, but it takes place at least as often as in western countries.
-Beatings of women (and sometimes men) are therefore not uncommon.
+Beatings of women (and sometimes men) are therefore not uncommon, sexual harassment not rare at all.

-Matrimonial disputes can take place loudly and out of open windows, though never in the streets, but will hardly be noticed by the neighbors.
+Matrimonial disputes can take place loudly and out of open windows, though never in the streets, but will hardly be noticed by the neighbors anyway.

 For binational couples, pre-marital counseling by a lawyer who is specialized in bi-national marriage contracts is highly recommended!